developer9998/MonkeMusic/README.md

 # MonkeMusic
 ## What is MonkeMusic?
 MonkeMusic is a mod that lets you listen to your own music, it works with .OGG and .WAV files.
+https://github.com/ToniMacaroni/MovementSound (where i got the SoundLoader class)
+PLEASE support Frogrilla with the progress of their music mod: https://discord.gg/77tf4KCPQf

 ## How do you use MonkeMusic?
 On your left palm there will be some text displaying what you're listening to and how far you're in.